Initialization-Dependent Sample Complexity of Linear Predictors and Neural Networks: Neural Networks with Element-Wise Lipschitz Activation

 As a final contribution, we consider the case of possibly deep neural networks, when $W_0=0$ and the activations are Lipschitz and element-wise.
 Specifically, given the domain $\{\bx \in \R^d : ||\bx|| \leq b_x\}$ in Euclidean space, we consider the class of scalar-valued neural networks of the form

 where $\bw_k$ is a vector (i.e. the output of the function is in $\R$) with $||\bw_k|| \leq b$, each $W_j$ is a parameter matrix s.t. $ ||W_j||_F \leq B_j, \ ||W_j|| \leq S_j$ and each $\sigma_j(\cdot)$ (as a function on $\R$) is an $L$-Lipschitz function applied element-wise, satisfying $\sigma_j(0) = 0$.
 Let $\F_{k,\{S_j\},\{B_j\}}^{\{\sigma_j\}}$ be the class of neural networks as above. \cite{DBLP:journals/corr/vardi-shamir-srebro} proved a sample complexity guarantee for $k=2$ (one-hidden-layer neural networks), and left the case of higher depths as an open problem.
-The theorem below addresses this problem, using a combination of their technique and a “peeling” argument to reduce the complexity bound of depth-$k$ neural networks to depth-$k-1$ neural networks.
+The theorem below addresses this problem, using a combination of their technique and a “peeling” argument to reduce the complexity bound of networks of depth $k$ to those of depth $(k-1)$.
 The resulting bound is fully independent of the network width (although strongly depends on the network depth), and is the first of this type (to the best of our knowledge) that handles general Lipschitz activations under Frobenius norm constraints.

 \begin{theorem} For any $\epsilon, b > 0,\{B_j\}_{j=1}^{k-1}, \{S_j\}_{j=1}^{k-1},L$ with $S_1,...,S_{k-1},L \geq 1$, the Rademacher complexity of $\F_{k,\{S_j\},\{B_j\}}^{\{\sigma_j\}}$ on $m$ inputs from $\{\bx \in \R^d: ||\bx||\leq b_x\}$ is at most $\epsilon$, if